mikependon/RepoDB.NET/pages/interfaces/ipropertyhandler.md

 - Can be used as trigger.
 - Manually override the default handler for the Enumerations.

 > The use-cases can be unlimitted depends on your situation.
+In addition to this note, by implementing the property handler and mapping it to the property will ignore the automatic conversion of [TypeMapper](/mapper/typemapper#automatic) and enumerations.

 #### How to Implement?